 Immune checkpoint inhibitors are a newer type of monoclonal antibody that act on these checkpoints to boost the immune system so it can attack cancer cells.

-Drugs that target CTLA-4 treat melanoma of the skin.
+Drugs that target CTLA-4 treat melanoma of the skin, kidney cancer, and many other cancer types demonstrating certain types of mutations.

 These therapies boost the immune system in more general way than monoclonal antibodies.
 There are two main types: